Spheroman/ThingRanker/README.md

 ## Docker Installation
 For a more reliable install, manually install docker and run `docker compose up`.
 For a fast and easy installation, you can run the start.sh file.
-It can be downloaded and run with `sudo curl -sfL https://install.jacklucksack.com | sh`
+It can be downloaded and run with `curl -sfL https://install.jacklucksack.com | sudo sh`

 ## Dev Setup
 To work on the project, you need to install MySql, PHP, and Apache2.
 Connect PHP to Apache2 and make sure that PDO_MySql is enabled.
 In Apache2, enabe mod_rewrite.so for the links to work correctly.
 In MySql, create a database named `test` with username `root` and password `billybob`.
 Once that's all set up correctly, run the install_db.sql while logged into the database.
 If you're on windows, you can use WAMP to make setup easier.